35percent/11tystarter/src/posts/southwark-abandon-annual-affordable-housing-monitoring-reports.md

 ![](img/monitoring_audit_l_and_q_25_mar_2_april_image_made_160425.png "L&Q's returns")

 #### The figures don't add up

 The second page of the audit has the most critical information – this shows whether or not we are getting the affordable housing that has been promised by developers.
-Again, as with the date for registered providers and for individual schemes, the figures do not add up.
+Again, as with the data for registered providers and for individual schemes, the figures do not add up.

 What should be delivered is determined by all the legal s106 agreements that developers sign with the Council.
 The s106 data provided by the registered provider shows that 21,245 have been provided, whereas the number of homes that the s106 agreements say should be provided is 8,333 – a difference of 11,912 homes. [^4]